-See the Bulk
+See the entry for entry for Bulk

-Dwight J. Ingleburgh (Al Sammy, Bill Dunne)
+Dwight J. Ingleburgh

+Seven years of wrestling activity deserves more than this.
 We have records of Dave Irelend working for independent promoters between 1958 and 1965.
 We would welcome further information.

-See Peter Stewart
+See the entry for Peter Stewart

 It was from here that he took his fighting name, The Iron Duke.
 It was a name which reports suggest suited a no-nonsense rugged style.
 In a contest against Francis St Clair Gregory it was reported, “The Iron Duke opened with heavy punching and the second round was only half through when the Cornishman was beaten to the mat with blows on the back of his neck.
 He was apparently dazed and the referee counted him out.”

-See Clive Myers
+See the entry for Clive Myers